BetonQuest/BetonQuest/docs/Documentation/Features/Items.md

    To check that an item does not have custom model data set `no-custom-model-data`.

-* `flags` - Item flags that govern the visibility of some item info (comma delimited) including:
+* `flags` - Item flags that govern the visibility of some item info (comma-delimited) including:
     - HIDE_ENCHANTS: Hides the item's enchants
     - HIDE_ATTRIBUTES: Hides attributes like damage
     - HIDE_UNBREAKABLE: Hides the unbreakable tag